CPonty/choose-a-chore/README.md

 choose-a-chore
 ==============

-Simple scripted spreadsheet to fairly allocate weekly chores among a group of people.
+Simple Google Apps Script which fairly allocates weekly chores among a group of people.